yumingcan/AutoSleep/README.md

 Visualization EMG signals for data quality control, Filter EEG and EMG signals,
 Calculate power spectrum of EEG,
-Distinguish different brain states and analyze their duration and transition, and finally output organized results in Excel files.
+Mark different brain states and analyze their duration and transition, and finally output organized results in Excel files.
 Optionally, compare results of automatic and manual analysis.